StrangeRanger/bash-style-guide/README.md

 ### Indentation

-Proper indentation is essential for ensuring the readability and maintainability of your Bash scripts.
-Using spaces for indentation is recommended due to their consistency across various editors and platforms.

-#### Why Spaces?

-- **Consistency Across Environments**: Spaces render uniformly in all editors, preventing misalignment issues that can occur with tabs, whose width might vary depending on the editor settings.
+Indentation significantly enhances code readability and maintainability in Bash scripting.
+It provides a clear structure and improves the logical flow of control structures and functions.

 #### Guidelines for Indentation

-- **Indent Size**: Use four spaces per indentation level.
-This balance between readability and space conservation is effective for Bash scripting.
+- **Indent Size**: Use four spaces per indentation level for an optimal balance between readability and space conservation.
-- **Uniformity**: Maintain consistent indentation methods throughout your scripts to ensure code clarity.
+- **Uniformity**: Consistently apply these indentation methods throughout your scripts to maintain code clarity and ease of understanding.

+#### Why Spaces Over Tabs?

+Spaces are preferred because they render uniformly across all editing environments, reducing misalignment issues.
+Additionally, using spaces can help minimize merge conflicts in version control systems, making it a safer choice for projects involving multiple contributors.

 #### Example